 Using smartphone data previously collected from 220 users running Sensus for two weeks each, a dynamic adaptive sensing model that predicts when a user's phone is in use was investigated.
-The ultimate aim of this model is to reduce Sensus' battery consumption by turning listeners on smartphone sensors on/off based on whether the phone is currently in use [17].
-The models were generated as follows: 1) the data were segmented into repeating intervals for prediction, 2) the data were transformed from time series accelerometer data into machine learning readable feature,; and 3) both individual models for each user's data and a global model using all user data were trained and evaluated.
+The ultimate aim of this model is to reduce Sensus' battery consumption by turning listeners on smartphone sensors on/off based on whether the phone is currently in use [9].
+The models were generated as follows: 1) the data were segmented into repeating intervals for prediction, 2) the data were transformed from time series accelerometer data into machine learning readable feature;; and 3) both individual models for each user's data and a global model using all user data were trained and evaluated.
 In practice, this model would be running constantly, collecting accelerometer data at short intervals and then making predictions based on those intervals.
 This process was simulated using previously collected data.

 The original data consisted of linear (corrected for gravity) acceleration on the x-, y- and z-axes, collected from a smartphone accelerometer at a rate of once per second.
 Note that the data transformation and model generation processes were the same for the individual and global models.
-For the global model, all user data were combined into a single data source, and the global model was trained and tested on that data.

-That data were first transformed into a single 3-dimensional acceleration column and then segmented into repeating intervals for testing.
+That data were first transformed into a single 3dimensional acceleration column and then segmented into repeating intervals for testing.
 Those intervals were then segmented into two sub-windows: a listening window and a prediction window.
 The listening window is the small time slice at the beginning of the interval where the smartphone accelerometer would be switched on, while the prediction window is the rest of the interval for which the state of the phone would be predicted.
 The algorithm transforms data in the listening window into a single row of features and the data in the prediction window into a single value representing the phone's state: active/in-use and inactive/not in-use.
 The features generated are shown in Table III.